UCD awarded University of Sanctuary status for refugee fee and work supports

 Ola, who is a Stage 1 Computer Science Student at UCD is one of the first beneficiaries of the new UCD policy of offering free fees to refugees and asylum seekers, also spoke at the event.

-He said that when he completed a FETAC level 5 course in computer science at Crumlin College it still seemed like third-level education was out of his reach.
+He said that when he completed a FETAC level 5 course in Software Design and Development at Crumlin College it still seemed like third-level education was out of his reach.

 “When I got the text from the CAO saying I got a place at UCD to study Computer Science that was an incredible experience,” he said.